The accountants of the future: Test scores versus people skills

 “I am surprised it has taken them this long to work it out!
 I would never have been chosen based upon previous criteria.
 When I went to uni, I made a conscious effort to balance my further education experience.
 I focussed my talents both on my academic studies whilst still enjoying the social aspects of university life to grow and mature.
 I wanted a well-rounded experience, not just a well-used library card.
 Today, though, I can guarantee I would have been chosen on talent.
 Attitude matters,” Greg enthused.

 Greg’s passion for making accounting and tax simple and hassle-free clearly drives his excitement.
 Greg believes that the better you can relate to another person the quicker problems are solved, or concerns dismissed.
-And it’s part of his motivation for creating Orbit Accounting and tax in the first instance.
+And it’s part of his motivation for creating The Orbit Group in the first instance.